stanford-oval/genie-toolkit/README.md

 This package is covered by the GNU General Public License, version 2 or any later version.
 But you should keep in mind that this package uses SEMPRE, which is covered by the GNU General Public License version 3 or later, and includes Apache 2.0 code.
-If Sabrina is distributed toghether with the bundled version of SEMPRE, only the GPL v3 or later license is valid.
+If Almond is distributed toghether with the bundled version of SEMPRE, only the GPL v3 or later license is valid.